Safe Identification Pictures

 Single Bitted Safe Keys and Keyhole

-Single bitted keyhole
+Single bitted keyhole to suit lock as above.

 Double Bitted Safe Keys and Key Holes